johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Responsiveness.md

 ## Breakpoints
-By default, the breakpoints are set by Tailwind and are defined by TailwindCSS default's
+By default, the breakpoints are set by Tailwind and are defined by TailwindCSS default's:

 | Small     | Medium    | Large      | Extra Large |
 | --------- | --------- | ---------- | ----------- |
 | <= 640px  | 641-768px | 769-1024px | 1280px      |

-A site builder can changes by making the modifications in the sites `tailwind.config.js` by following the directions specified in [Tailwind Breakpoints](https://tailwindcss.com/docs/breakpoints/).
+A site builder can change the breakpoints by modifying the site's `tailwind.config.js` by following the directions specified in [Tailwind Breakpoints](https://tailwindcss.com/docs/breakpoints/).